Coke Studio Pakistan season 13

-The 2020 edition of the Pakistani Music television series Coke Studio, titled as Coke Studio 2020, commenced airing on 4 December 2020 and concluded on 25 December 2020.
+The 2020 edition of the Pakistani Music television series Coke Studio Pakistan, titled as Coke Studio 2020, commenced airing on 4 December 2020 and concluded on 25 December 2020.
 The season was produced by show's founder Rohail Hyatt and distributed by Coca-Cola Pakistan.

 Coke Studio 2020 was opened by an all-female anthem "Na Tutteya Ve".
 The show is the shortest season in Coke Studio's history, with a total of 12 original songs released in the span of one month, accompanied by a revised video format.
 The revised video format was similar to Season 6's format.

-Featured artists
+Artists

 The season featured four emerging artists.
 Umair Jaswal made his eleventh appearance on the show and Bohemia returned after eight years.